All SAS EOF scholars are expected to:

 - Keep their assigned EOF counselor abreast of all financial, academic and personal changes and updates during monthly meetings.

-- Attend one scheduled EOF sponsored, approved university event, or preapproved program based on student’s status and/or academic interests.
+- Attend one scheduled EOF sponsored, approved university event, or preapproved program based on scholar’s status and/or academic interests.

 - Participate in tutoring sessions and study groups as assigned.